 Mikhail Glinka, “A Life for the Tsar” (played on contrabassoon with piano)

 Playing a major role in the modern orchestra, the viola is the middle voice of the violin family with a deeper, mellower tone than the one of its more famous counterpart.
 It is also one of a few orchestra instruments to be scored almost exclusively in the alto clef.
 There is no standard full size of the viola, which means that it can make a big difference in balancing the ensemble.
 Violists also face unique challenges, including wider fingerings and a need for heavier bowing techniques with less responsive strings.
 The viola became a favourite instrument with the 20th-century composers with the emergence of some prominent soloists including Lionel Tertis and composer/violist Paul Hindemith, who often performed his own works.

 Richard Strauss, “Don Quixote” (exerpt)

 Some debate exists as to the origin of the name of this tenor voice in the oboe family, also known as the cor anglais.
-Supposedly, the shape of this early 18th century classical instrument, reminiscent of the horns played by angels in medieval art, gave rise to the Middle High German “engellisches Horn”, or angelic horn.
-The pear-shaped bell of the instrument, which is 1.5 times the length of an oboe, produces a warmer, mellower tone, which is a favorite among composers for modern orchestra, including some tender and beautifully expressive solos such as the famous opening motive in the Largo of Antonín Dvořák’s 9th Symphony.
+Supposedly, the shape of this early 18th-century classical instrument, reminiscent of the horns played by angels in the medieval art, gave rise to the Middle High German “engellisches Horn”, or angelic horn.
+The pear-shaped bell of the instrument, which is 1.5 times the length of an oboe, produces a warmer and softer sound, which can be heard in some gentle and beautifully expressive solos, such as the famous opening motive in the Largo of Antonín Dvořák’s 9th Symphony.